Ruffian (horse): Legacy

 In Japan, the horse owner club Thoroughbred Club Ruffian is named after the horse, as the founder, Shigeyuki Okada, is said to have met the horse when he was training in the United States.

 Pedigree

 Ruffian was by Reviewer, a talented racehorse who was injured in each of the three seasons he raced.
 In a short career at stud, he sired two outstanding fillies, Ruffian and Revidere, but failed to sire a son capable of continuing his line.

-Ruffian's dam Shenanigans earned three wins in 22 starts for the Janneys, then became an outstanding broodmare.
-In addition to Ruffian, Shenanigans produced graded stakes winner and important sire Icecapade, the talented filly Laughter, who went on to become a producer of several stakes winners, and Buckfinder, another stakes winner and good sire.
+Shenanigans had three wins in 22 starts for the Janneys and later became a broodmare.
+In addition to Ruffian, Shenanigans produced graded stakes winner and sire Icecapade, the filly Laughter, who produced several stakes winners, and Buckfinder, a stakes winner and sire.
 Shenanigans was named the 1975 Kentucky Broodmare of the Year.